We believe all people deserve accessible, affordable, high-quality healthcare in a safe environment and free of bias, judgment, and discrimination.

 In partnership with your support:

 Once completed, this expansion will provide vital services to more than 15,000 persons each year—a 200% increase from our current capacity of 5,000 individuals at the existing Max Robinson Center and Youth Services site.
 This expansion will offer affirming, patient-centered program space and replace the facilities at the Max Robinson Center and Youth Services site.
 The expansion will be housed in a newly constructed 116,000 square foot building located at 12th and Alabama Avenue SE in Congress Heights.
 The neighborhood health center will operate in 65,000 square feet of space and the institute and community collaborations will be housed in the remaining 51,000 square feet.
 Construction is expected to begin in 2021.
+Learn more about our move to St. Elizabeths here.

 The Corner at Whitman-Walker is an exciting new cultural center in Washington, DC for Art and LGBTQ communities.
 Work at The Corner will explore the human experiences of intersectionality, inequality, and social injustice through artistic expression.